What is Immunotherapy?

 Passive immunotherapies involve introducing substances that act as external cues for the body’s own defense mechanisms.
-These substances can be antibodies produced by another organism and directed against a particular antigen or substance; antigens from other organisms which trigger an appropriate response from the body’s own defenses (such as vaccines); or drugs designed to activate or inhibit the body’s own immune cells.
+These substances can be antibodies produced by another organism and directed against a particular antigen or substance; antigens from other organisms that trigger an appropriate response from the body’s own defenses (such as vaccines); or drugs designed to activate or inhibit the body’s own immune cells.
 Examples of passive immunotherapies include intravenous immunoglobulins (IVIGs), and plasmapheresis.

 Overall, immunotherapy presents a promising option for treating autoimmune diseases, offering potential benefits over traditional treatment methods.

 Rezvani, Katayoun and Rouce, Rayne H., The Application of Natural Killer Cell Immunotherapy for the Treatment of Cancer, Frontiers in Immunology, VOLUME=6, 2015, https://www.frontiersin.org/articles/10.3389/fimmu.2015.00578, DOI=10.3389/fimmu.2015.00578, ISSN=1664-3224